Jerel McNeal

-Jerel McNeal (born June 1, 1987) is an American professional basketball player for Ironi Nahariya of the Israeli Basketball Premier League.
+Jerel McNeal (born June 1, 1987) is an American former professional basketball player.
 He played college basketball for Marquette University before playing professionally in Belgium, the NBA D-League, Italy, China, Greece, Germany and Israel, including a short stint in the NBA with the Phoenix Suns in 2014.

 Early life

 McNeal was born in Chicago, Illinois to parents Edward and Meryln McNeal.
 He has 2 siblings (January and Jeremy).
 He attended Hillcrest High School along with point guard Maurice Acker, an eventual college teammate.
 McNeal was a third-team Parade All-American in 2005.

 College career

 McNeal won the Big East's Defensive Player of the Year award as a sophomore in the 2006–07 season and was the only guard on the Big East's All-First Team in 2008–09.
 McNeal was an Associated Press second team All-American in 2008–09 as well.

-On February 10, 2009, in a 102-84 loss at Villanova, McNeal broke George Thompson's 41-year-old school record of 1,773 points.
+On February 10, 2009, in a 102–84 loss at Villanova, McNeal broke George Thompson's 41-year-old school record of 1,773 points.
 Markus Howard passed McNeal for the Marquette scoring record, but McNeal remains Marquette's all-time leader in steals, field goals made, and field goal attempts.
 He is third all-time in games played and seventh in assists.